Quick answer

 What an empty leg actually is

 Private jets rarely fly tidy round trips.
-A jet drops its passengers in Nice, then has to reposition — back to base, or on to its next booking — often with nobody on board.
-That repositioning flight still costs the operator crew, fuel and time, so rather than fly it empty they sell it at a steep discount: typically 25% to 75% below the equivalent charter.
-You're buying a seat, or the whole cabin, on a flight that was going to happen regardless.
+A jet drops its passengers in Nice on a Friday, then has to be in Geneva for its next booking on the Sunday — which leaves the Saturday hop from Nice to Geneva flying with nobody on board.
+That repositioning flight is an empty leg.
+The operator still pays for crew, fuel and time whether the cabin is full or empty, so rather than ferry it for nothing they sell it at a steep discount, typically 25% to 75% below the equivalent charter.
+You are not buying a cut-price flight; you are buying a seat — usually the whole cabin — on a flight that was going to happen regardless.

 That single fact — the flight is happening either way — is the whole reason the savings are real rather than a marketing line.
-There is no catch hidden in the aircraft or the service; the only thing you trade away is control over exactly when and where the jet goes.
+There is no catch hidden in the aircraft, the crew or the service.
+The only thing you trade away is control over exactly when and where the jet goes, and for a traveller who can flex, that is a small price for a large discount.

 Why they're so much cheaper

-The economics are simple.
-The operator's costs for that leg are committed the moment the outbound trip is booked.
-Any money the empty leg brings in beats flying it empty, so they discount hard to fill it.
-Nothing about the aircraft or the service changes — same jet, same crew, same private terminal, same safety standards.
+The economics are simpler than the prices suggest.
+The operator's costs for a repositioning leg are committed the moment the outbound trip is booked — the aircraft has to move, the crew has to fly it, the fuel has to be burned.
+Once those costs are sunk, any money the empty leg brings in beats flying it empty, so operators discount hard to fill the cabin.
+Nothing about the aircraft or the service changes in the process: same jet, same crew, same private terminal, same safety standards.

-It helps to think of it the way an airline thinks of a seat that would otherwise fly empty: the marginal cost of carrying you is close to zero, so almost any fare is better than none.
-The difference is that here you're often buying the whole aircraft, not a seat — which is why the headline savings are so large.
+It helps to think of it the way an airline thinks of a seat that would otherwise fly empty.
+The marginal cost of carrying you is close to zero, so almost any fare is better than none.
+The difference here is that you are usually buying the whole aircraft rather than a single seat, which is exactly why the headline savings are so large — and why a full group splitting the cost can land at a remarkable price per head.

-Charter is priced by the hour, by aircraft class.
-An empty leg starts from that figure and discounts it heavily.
+Charter is priced by the hour, by aircraft class, and an empty leg starts from that figure and discounts it heavily.
 As a rough guide to the full-charter rates the discount comes off:

-Put a route to it: a London–Nice empty leg might run roughly £4,500–£11,000, against £14,000–£22,000 to charter the same aircraft outright.
-The cheaper the leg looks against that hourly benchmark, the better the deal — and the benchmark is exactly how you sanity-check whether a “bargain” really is one.
+Put a route to it.
+A London to Nice empty leg might run roughly £4,500–£11,000, against £14,000–£22,000 to charter the same aircraft outright.
+The cheaper the leg looks against that hourly benchmark, the better the deal — and the benchmark is exactly how you sanity-check whether a bargain really is one.
+If a midsize leg is priced as though it were a light jet, you are looking at a genuine repositioning discount; if it is priced near the full hourly rate, it is not really an empty-leg saving at all.

 The trade-off: what you give up

-An empty leg's route and date are fixed by where the jet needs to be, not where you'd ideally like to go.
-They're also perishable: most appear between a few days and a few weeks ahead, and they vanish the instant someone books or the operator's schedule shifts.
-Flexibility is the price of the discount — if your dates and airports can flex by a day or two, you'll catch far more of them.
+An empty leg's route and date are fixed by where the jet needs to be, not where you would ideally like to go.
+They are also perishable: most appear between a few days and a few weeks ahead, and they vanish the instant someone books or the operator's schedule shifts.
+Flexibility is the price of the discount — if your dates and airports can flex by a day or two, you will catch far more of them, and the ones you catch will be better matches.

-It's worth being honest with yourself about how fixed your trip really is before you start.
-If the date is immovable and the return is critical, an empty leg may frustrate you; if you're chasing value and can move, it's close to unbeatable.
+It is worth being honest with yourself about how fixed your trip really is before you start looking.
+If the date is immovable and the return is critical, an empty leg may frustrate you.
+If you are chasing value and can move, it is close to unbeatable.
+And it is worth saying plainly: what you give up is control, never quality.
+The aircraft, the crew and the standard of the flight are identical to a full charter at three times the price.

 How to actually catch one